 Previously, I had decided that 2014 was going to be the year that I really learned French.
 And for the most part, I have made a lot of progress, but not necessarily in practice.
 My vocabulary and reading skills definitely improved but not my pronunciation or conversational skills, because I wasn’t taking my own advice.
 I was learning, but in a bit of a bubble, and I was lacking confidence.
 It was time to get more one on one instruction with someone whom I could regularly converse with who could help me improve my accent by giving me immediate feedback.
 But more than that, I needed someone to hold me accountable.
 It was also time for our young daughters to start gaining some functional conversational skills that moved passed greeting and social pleasantries, and so reinforcements were going to be required if I wanted them to become fluent, (in addition to myself).

-Darcy and I decided it was time to get a tutor.
+I decided it was time to get a tutor.
 Having a tutor wasn’t something foreign to us; I had an Italian tutor previously.
 That one was helpful, pricey, and I had to meet them at a mutually decided upon location.
 This time I wanted someone who would be able to meet us at our home.
 The kids, all older now, have extra curricular activities in the afternoons, and I did not want to give up a morning from our homeschool for another appointment; even an academically based one.

 I liked using WyZant for the following reasons:

 1. It was secure.
 Prospective tutors respond to your request via Wyzant; they don’t have your personal information/phone number until you give it to them.